 -

-The Michigan Supreme Court will hear arguments Thursday on whether robo-calls sent to Detroiters in the run-up to the 2020 elections crossed the line into illegal voter intimidation.
+The Michigan Supreme Court has agreed to hear arguments on whether the state’s felony murder standard is constitutional.
 We have more from Rick Pluta.

 -